ChrisW91/BlackJackProject/README.md

 [PLAY GAME](https://chrisw91.github.io/BlackJackProject/)

 ### Known issues to fix
-- If player is delt 2 Aces on flop will count as loss.
+- If dealt 2 Aces on flop, wont change Ace value to 1 and player will bust.
 - Buttons no longer grey out when disabled
-- Currently not suitable for smaller screens